UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/10_optimising_mpi.md

 ## Amdahl's Law in Practice

 Consider a program that takes 20 hours to run using one core.
-If a particular part of the rogram, which takes one hour to execute, cannot be parallelized (s = 1/20 = 0.05), and if the code that takes up the remaining 19 hours of execution time can be parallelized (p = 1 − s = 0.95), then regardless of how many processors are devoted to a parallelized execution of this program, the minimum execution time cannot be less than that critical one hour.
+If a particular part of the program, which takes one hour to execute, cannot be parallelized (s = 1/20 = 0.05), and if the code that takes up the remaining 19 hours of execution time can be parallelized (p = 1 − s = 0.95), then regardless of how many processors are devoted to a parallelized execution of this program, the minimum execution time cannot be less than that critical one hour.
 Hence, the theoretical speedup is limited to at most 20 times (when N = ∞, speedup = 1/s = 20).
 ::::